progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ## Git and Subversion ## -->

-Obecnie, większość projektów open-source i duża ilość projektów korporacyjnych używają Subversion do zarządzania kodem źródłowym.
+Obecnie, większość projektów open-source i duża ilość projektów korporacyjnych używaja Subversion do zarządzania kodem źródłowym.
 Jest to najpopularniejszy system kontroli wersji i jest w użyciu od prawie dekady.
-Jest również bardzo podobny do CVS, który był tym najwiekszym w świecie systemów kontroli wersji przed nim.
+Jest również bardzo podobny do CVS, który przed nim, był najczęściej na świecie używanym systemem kontroli wersji.

 <!-- Currently, the majority of open source development projects and a large number of corporate projects use Subversion to manage their source code.
 It’s the most popular open source VCS and has been around for nearly a decade.
 It’s also very similar in many ways to CVS, which was the big boy of the source-control world before that. -->

 Jedną z świetnych funkcjonalności Gita jest dwukierunkowa bramka do Subversion, nazywana `git svn`.
-To narzędzie pozwala Ci na używanie Gita jak normalnego klienta do serwera Subversion, możesz więc używać wszystkich lokalnych funkcjonalności Gita, abym potem wypchnąć do Subversion, tak jakbyś używał lokalnie Subversion.
+To narzędzie pozwala Ci na używanie Gita jak normalnego klienta do serwera Subversion, możesz więc używać wszystkich lokalnych funkcjonalności Gita, aby potem wypchnąć zmianyu do Subversion, tak jakbyś używał go lokalnie.
 Oznacza to, że możesz lokalnie tworzyć gałęzie i łączyć je, używać przechowalni, używać zmiany bazy i wybiórczego pobierania zmian itd, w czasie gdy inni programiści będą kontynuowali swoją pracę po staremu.
-Jest to dobry sposób na wprowadzenie Gita do środowiska korporacyjnego, by pomóc swoim kolegom być bardziej wydajnymi, w czasie gdy będziesz lobbował aby przenieść infrastrukturę na Gita w całości.
+Jest to dobry sposób na wprowadzenie Gita do środowiska korporacyjnego, zwiększając w ten sposób wydajność pracy, w czasie gdy będziesz lobbował za przeniesienem infrastruktury na Gita w całości.
 Bramka Subversion, jest świetnym wprowadzeniem do świata DVCS.

 <!-- One of Git’s great features is a bidirectional bridge to Subversion called `git svn`.
 This tool allows you to use Git as a valid client to a Subversion server, so you can use all the local features of Git and then push to a Subversion server as if you were using Subversion locally.
 This means you can do local branching and merging, use the staging area, use rebasing and cherry-picking, and so on, while your collaborators continue to work in their dark and ancient ways.
 It’s a good way to sneak Git into the corporate environment and help your fellow developers become more efficient while you lobby to get the infrastructure changed to support Git fully.
 The Subversion bridge is the gateway drug to the DVCS world. -->

-### git svn ###
+### Git svn ###

 Podstawową komendą w Gitcie do wszystkich zadań łączących się z Subversion jest `git svn`.
-Wszystkie komendy poprzedzasz tą.
-Przyjmuje ona sporo parametrów, nauczysz się więc tych najpopularniejszych podczas pokazywania kilku małych przepływów pracy.
+Wszystkie komendy je poprzedzasz.
+Przyjmuje ona sporo parametrów, nauczysz się więc tych najpopularniejszych na przykładach kilku małych przepływów pracy.

 <!-- The base command in Git for all the Subversion bridging commands is `git svn`.
 You preface everything with that.
 It takes quite a few commands, so you’ll learn about the common ones while going through a few small workflows. -->

-Warto zaznaczyć, że gdy używasz `git svn` współpracujesz z Subversion, który jest systemem sporo mniej wyszukanym niż Git.
-Chociaż możesz z łatwością robić lokalne gałęzi i ich łączenie, generalnie najlepiej trzymać swoją historię zmian tak bardzo liniową jak to tylko możliwe, poprzez wykonywanie "rebase" i unikanie wykonywania rzeczy takich jak jednoczesne używanie zdalnego repozytorium Git.
+Warto zaznaczyć, że gdy używasz `git svn` współpracujesz z Subversion, który jest systemem mniej wyszukanym niż Git.
+Chociaż możesz z łatwością robić lokalne gałęzie i ich łączenie, generalnie najlepiej trzymać swoją historię zmian tak bardzo liniową jak to tylko możliwe, poprzez wykonywanie "rebase" i unikanie wykonywania rzeczy takich jak jednoczesne używanie zdalnego repozytorium Git.

 <!-- It’s important to note that when you’re using `git svn`, you’re interacting with Subversion, which is a system that is far less sophisticated than Git.
 Although you can easily do local branching and merging, it’s generally best to keep your history as linear as possible by rebasing your work and avoiding doing things like simultaneously interacting with a Git remote repository. -->